IceHe/lib/java/cmd/javac.md

 - **Compiles against the public, supported and documented API for a specific VM version.**
     - Supported release targets are 6, 7, 8, 9, 10, and 11.
-- Note:When using `--release` for a version of the Java Platform that supports modules, you can’t use `--add-modules` to access internal JDK modules, nor can you use `--add-exports` to access internal JDK APIs in the modules.
+- Note:When using `--release` for a version of the Java Platform that supports modules, you can't use `--add-modules` to access internal JDK modules, nor can you use `--add-exports` to access internal JDK APIs in the modules.

 `-s directory`